DeadRed6/LotteryWebGame/README.md

-# CodeItChallenge
-Workspace for my old school's coding competition, using HTML, CSS and Javascript.
+This is the result of work for my old school's coding competition, using HTML, CSS and Javascript.

 # Scenario
 A casino committee made a survey asking their clients which games they would be interested in playing.
 The most popular request was a lottery style game.